arthurariza/ruby-tic-tac-toe/README.md

 - Allow the choice of different game types (human vs. human, computer vs. computer and human vs. computer) to be possible.

 Can you help us finish the game?

-Important:
-- You will have 7 days to do as much as you can.
-We know that time is short and very difficult to do everything.
-But do as much as you can;
-- After completion send us a git bundle to raphael@ecoportal.co.nz